dextermallo/oscp-swiss/README.md

 ### 2.1.
 About Environments
 >[!NOTE]
 > Tested on `Kali 6.8.11-1kali2 (2024-05-30)`, virtualizing using `UTM 4.4.5` on MacBook Pro (M2, Sonoma 14.5)

+>[!Caution]
+> The script is designed to work on Kali Linux.
+It may not work on other Linux distributions. > Meanwhile, the scripts are developed and tested under Zsh (v5.9).
+There might be some issues if you are using Bash.
+PRs and Issues welcome!

 ### 2.2.
 Prerequisites